RAPID 3D PRINTING SERVICES

 Rapid 3D printing is the prototyping process of taking 3D data and turning that data into a physical model in a very short time frame.
 If you’re looking for 3D printing services, our group of project managers can guide you through the many rapid 3D printing processes to achieve exactly what you are looking for.

-Schmit Prototypes 3D printing capabilities include:
+Schmit Prototypes 3D printing capabilities (sizing information available in FAQ section below):

-- Stereolithography (SLA) 3D Printing: This uses a high-powered laser that forms a hard resin inside a container that will create the 3D shape.
+This uses a high-powered laser that forms a hard resin inside a container that will create the 3D shape.
 This process converts photosensitive liquid into a 3D shape in a layer-by-layer fashion.

 3D Printing Materials